ericfzhu/phronesis/books/README.md

-amazon-notion-capture
+# amazon-notion-capture

-Creates book entries in a Notion database from listings on Amazon
+Captures a book listing on Amazon into a Notion database